 There is also a site location wizard for site selection analysis (see Facility Location below).
 The Wizard provides a powerful yet simple to use site selection tool that guides you through the entire site selection process from model creation to site prediction.

 In addition, street-based tools allow you to create drive-time rings that give you an additional method for assessing the accessibility of a site.
 You can use the rings to determine areas that are underserved or to determine how many of your customers would benefit from a new site with shorter drive times.

 Facility Location Analysis:

 - You want to determine the number of facilities that are required to guarantee a certain level of service.

-- You want to maximize the distance between facilities and the population they serve.
-For example, to minimize proximity to a competitor.
+- You want to maximise the distance between facilities and the population they serve.
+For example, to minimise proximity to a competitor.
 Landfills and power plants are also often located relatively far from major population centers.

 - You want to consider the presence of existing facilities.
 The locations of these facilities obviously affect the choice of locations for new facilities.
 In addition, you may want to consider both adding new facilities and closing one or more existing facilities.